 This post about my daily apple cider vinegar shot challenge is sponsored by Ethan’s.
 All opinions and thoughts are my own.
+This article has been updated on January 22, 2020.
 Please see my disclosures and disclaimers.

 A few months ago I wrote about the 8 surprise benefits of apple cider vinegar.
 I discussed how ACV has been used for centuries as a natural elixir, yet I also expressed frustrations with the lack of research to back these centuries old health claims.

 For the past seven years, since my celiac disease diagnosis, I’ve been on a journey to understand how I can not only improve my health, but also how I can promote health and deter disease

 I’ve heard so many good things about apple cider vinegar and was determined to figure out if it lived up to the hype.
 So I decided to do a little experiment on myself by taking a shot of apple cider vinegar each day for seven days.
 At the end of seven days, I’d assess how I felt and if I felt any improvements in my health.